-The Lacrosse and Onalaska communities are urban to suburban but surrounded by many rural communities.
+The Lacrosse and Onalaska communities are urban to suburban, but surrounded by many rural communities.
 Due to this unique landscape, caseloads of practicing clinicians that students are paired with may fluctuate.
 To ensure that students receive a high-quality and impactful experience, the DCE has thorough discussions with each site placement in addition to having each site fill out a candidacy application form that can be found on the Calipso site.
 On this form, each site details the different populations and approximate patient/client numbers that are seen across different treatment categories.
 This is reviewed by the DCE and any concerns regarding the clinic population or personnel are discussed.
-Further, each clinical supervisor is screened by the DCE through looking up both their ASHA and state license numbers, as well as ensuring they have met the necessary requirements to be a supervisor per ASHA.
+Further, each clinical supervisor is screened by the DCE through looking up their ASHA numbers and ensuring they have met the necessary requirements to be a supervisor in addition to having their CCC's and state licensure in good standing.
 This information is also updated in Calipso by each supervisor and consistently monitored by the DCE.